-- Obamacare – aka the Affordable Care Act – was signed into law by President Barack Obama in 2010.
+- Obamacare – aka the Patient Protection and Affordable Care Act (or Affordable Care Act) – was signed into law by President Barack Obama in 2010.

-- The law was intended to make health coverage on the individual market more affordable – for millions.
+- The law included major provisions intended to make health coverage on the individual market more affordable – including subsidies and expanded Medicaid eligibility.

 - Republicans have opposed – and attempted to repeal – the law’s provisions.